raclettejs/raclette-docs/guide/introduction/architecture.md

 - Application-wide configuration and metadata

 It’s this separation of data and rendering that makes Raclette so flexible and extensible.

+## Admin Dashboard

+Every Raclette installation includes a built-in, standalone **Admin Dashboard** — a web-based control center used to configure and manage your Raclette application without writing code.

+The Admin Dashboard allows you to:

+- Initialize and manage projects
+- Configure UI views and layouts
+- Create and assign users and permissions
+- Manage tags and metadata
+- Set up `InteractionLinks`, `Widgets`, and `Compositions`

+Essentially, anything that doesn't require code changes can be configured here.

 ## Orchestrator